jamiefield/jamiefield.github.io/_pages/about.md

   box-sizing: border-box;
 }

-/* Create three equal columns that floats next to each other */ .column {
+/* Create two equal columns that floats next to each other */ .column {
   float: left;
-  width: 50%%;
+  width: 50%;
   padding: 10px;
-  }
+  height: 300px; /* Should be removed.
+Only for demonstration */ }

 /* Clear floats after the columns */
 .row:after {